100 Australian Bucket-list Travel Experiences

 Sipping wine in McLaren Vale

-52/101There are a handful of wine regions an easy drive from Adelaide and McLaren Vale is one of the finest, not least because of the varied villages and characters in the area.
-Old gum-shaded homesteads dole out wood-fired pizza, graffitied sheds hide rooms filled with bric-a-brac serving stellar wine and d’Arenberg and the mighty vineyard with the mightier ‘Cube’ offers unusual experiences (wine sensory room, anyone?) centred around vino.
+51/101There are a handful of wine regions an easy drive from Adelaide and McLaren Vale is one of the finest, not least because of the varied villages and characters in the area.
+Old gum-shaded homesteads dole out wood-fired pizza, graffitied sheds hide rooms filled with bric-a-brac and pour glasses of stellar wine while d’Arenberg's mighty ‘Cube’ offers unusual experiences (wine sensory room, anyone?) centred around vino.

 Diving with Great Whites